List of Scholarships

 Carlos Ordonez Memorial Scholarship – Spanish-speaking student with a minimum 2.50 GPA.
 Preference given to a nominated Champion of Diversity.

-Helen C. Pratt Scholarship – Provides financial assistance for books to deserving SVC students.
+Helen C. Platt Scholarship – Provides financial assistance for books to deserving SVC students.

 Benjamin M. Root Memorial Scholarship – SVC full-time sophomore from Anacortes who demonstrates financial need and strong academic achievement.

-Alberta Schultz Scholarship – Full-time students who have completed 30+ college-level credits at SVC with at least a 3.0 GPA.
+Alberta Schulz Scholarship – Full-time students who have completed 30+ college-level credits at SVC with at least a 3.0 GPA.

 Second Chance Scholarship – Full-time student who has been incarcerated (jail or prison) with a minimum GPA of 2.0 or higher.